FlowFuse/flowfuse/docs/user/envvar.md

 variables that are automatically applied to the project.
 The template may lock some of those variables to prevent a Project from changing them.

-Variables provided by the template cannot be deleted, however if they are editable,their value can be set to blank.
+Variables provided by the template cannot be deleted, however if they are editable, their value can be set to blank.

 ## Project